-Sometimes, you just need to hit Ctrl-Alt-Del with your brand.
+Sometimes, you just need to hit Ctrl-Alt-Del and consider rebranding.

 To help navigate you through the rocky waters of rebranding, here’s a step-by-step guide to getting started.